DillonRyan/LCA-SWENG/README.md

 # LCA-SWENG
-Repo for Software engineering Lowest common ancestor problem For this project I plan on using C as my programming language and Atom as my development environment
+Repo for Software engineering Lowest common ancestor problem For this project i started off writing my program in C and using atom as my IDE, i ran into trouble though when i started trying to write tests for my code.
+It proved troublesome and there was very little resources in finding ways of doing it.
+This led me to changing my language to Java and using Eclipse as my IDE

 In a BST like the one shown below the LCA can be calculated by find the lowest node that is common to both nodes